soyelmoreno/unite-la-tech-pathways/README.md

 # Unite-LA's Tech Pathways Academy

-As a volunteer for the Software Development phase of the academy, you'll do two sessions with the cohort:
+I'm a volunteer for the Software Development phase of Unite La's Tech Pathways Academy.
+Twice a year, I do two sessions with the cohort:

 1. speaker session
 2. coding activity

-This repo holds resources for the coding activity.
+This repo holds resources for the coding activity, along with instructions for myself.

 ## Setup